gavinlyonsrepo/ST7735_TFT_RPI/README.md

 the LED backlight, 3.3V input.
 Size 1.44 inch, visual area 1.1 inch.
 Version 1.1.
 Backlight control is left to user.

-**Screen size Offsets**

-In the header file, in USER OPTION 3 SCREEN SECTION User can adjust screen pixel height, screen pixel width and x&y screen offsets

-**PCB Version**

-It should work in theory on other TFT displays using the different init functions, but not tested.
-In the header file in USER OPTION 1 PCB_TYPE select your PCB. default is "red tab".

-There are 4 types of the ST7735 TFT display supported.

-1. ST7735B controller
-2. ST7735R Green Tab
-3. ST7735R Red Tab
-4. ST7735S Black Tab

-**SPI**

-This library supports both Hardware SPI and software SPI.
-Change the define a top of header file to switch between the two.
-USER OPTION 2 SPI TYPE.
-Uses bcm2835 library.
-Tested at bcm2835 SPI_CLOCK_DIVIDER_32 = 7.8125MHz on Rpi2, 12.5MHz on RPI3
-SPI settings can be viewed/changed in TFT_SPI_Initialize function.

 **Files**

-There is a TFT library (ST7735_TFT.c and ST7735_TFT.h), and a fonts file that contains ASCII pixel fonts.

 In example folder:
-The Main.c file contains tests showing library functions.
+The Main.cpp file contains tests showing library functions.
 A bitmap data file contains data for bi-color bitmaps and icons tests.
 The color bitmaps used in testing are in bitmap folder, 3 16-bit and 3 24-bit images.

 There are two makefiles

-    1. Makefile at root directory builds and installs library at a system level.
+    1. At root directory builds and installs library at a system level.
-    2. Makefile in example directory build example file to an executable.
+    2. Example directory builds example file + installed library to an executable.

 **Fonts**

-Six fonts available :
+Seven fonts available :

 | Font num | Font name | Font size xbyy |  Note |
 | ------ | ------ | ------ | ------ |